harold1970/grimbly/README.md

 *    ld: Usage: ld|type(*"char"* or *"int"* )|variable|value
 *    scan: Usage: scan|prompt_message
 *
-Future Enhancements:
+# Future Enhancements:

 *   Support for additional commands and functionalities.
 *   Improved error handling and error reporting mechanisms.
-*   Optimization of execution speed and resource usage.
+*   Optimization of execution speed
+*   adding the ability to *if then exit*